YSKM0/Calcul-quantique-/README.md

 In this repository, you will find the following items :
 1. Projet Report (written in French)

-(PS : Reference Books - Quantum Walks and Search Algorithms)
+(PS : Reference Books - Quantum Walks and Search Algorithms by Renato Portugal)